SSS-Says-Snek/hisock/docs/source/api/utils.rst

 hisock.utils
 ============

-A module containing some utilities to either:
+A module containing some utility functions and classes.

-1. Help :mod:`hisock.client` and :mod:`hisock.server` run (denoted with leading underscore)
-1. Provide functions to use alongside :mod:`HiSock`

 .. autoclass:: hisock.utils.MessageCacheMember
    :members: